theta360developers/theta-client-guide/docs/react-native-install.md

 To fix the mkpackage error:

 You need to Convert your file to Unix format.
-This is one way to do it and their may be other ways.
+This is one way to do it and there may be other ways.

 1. Open up the VSCode editor, install it if you don't have it